Active Group Games for Kids in Fun Ways to Keep Children Engaged

 What is a good group game for young kids?

-How do group games improve social skills in kids?
+How do group games for kids improve social skills in them?

 Group games teach kids how to communicate, cooperate, and solve problems together.
 By playing in teams, children learn to take turns, follow rules, and resolve conflicts, which boosts their social confidence and ability to collaborate.